 Distract them

 In the case of vacuuming, for instance, have one person take your dog on a walk while the other gets all the noisy cleaning done.
-Or, distract your cats by leading them to a room or area of the house that’s separated from where you will be vacuuming (catnip and treats should do the trick!) and closing the door to block out some of the noise.
+Or, distract your cats by leading them to a room or area of the house that’s farther from where loud noises, like fireworks or thunder, are most prevalent, and close the door to help block out the noise.
+(Catnip and treats can also do the trick!)

 Medicate them